mdai/ml-lessons/README.md

 Introductory Deep learning/ML lessons for medical images by [MD.ai](https://www.md.ai).
 They can be run on Google's Colab Jupyter notebook server, using the GPU, for free!

+**Note that the mdai client requires an access token, which authenticates you as the user.
+To create a new token or select an existing token, navigate to the "Personal Access Tokens" tab on your user settings page at the specified MD.ai domain (e.g., public.md.ai).**

 - Lesson 1.
 Classification of chest vs. adominal X-rays using TensorFlow/Keras [Launch in Colab](https://colab.research.google.com/github/mdai/ml-lessons/blob/master/lesson1-xray-images-classification.ipynb)
 - Lesson 2.
 Lung X-Rays Semantic Segmentation using UNets.
 [Launch in Colab](https://colab.research.google.com/github/mdai/ml-lessons/blob/master/lesson2-lung-xrays-segmentation.ipynb)
 - Lesson 3.